Meet Our Team

 Co-Founder & Prose Editor

-Gladys Wangeci Gitau-Damaskos (she/they) is a Kenyan-born writer, artist, designer, teacher and activist from Lawrence, Massachusetts.
-As an artist, Gladys lives by Audre Lorde’s words, “your silence will not save you.”
+Gladys Wangeci Gitau-Damaskos (she/ they) is a Kenyan-born writer, artist, designer, teacher and activist from Lawrence, Massachusetts.
+As an artist, Wangeci lives by Audre Lorde’s words, “your silence will not save you.”
 Her writing and activism centers around her experiences taking up space on American soil as an immigrant queer African femme.
-Gladys is a hopeless romantic, a painter, a recently converted gardener and a sticky note enthusiast as is evidenced by her debut poetry collection “there's the truth then there's other things.”
-In addition to being a co-founder & editor at Exposed Brick Literary Magazine, she recently stepped down as executive board member at the Bread and Roses Heritage Committee where she spent four years planning and coordinating the annual Bread and Roses Festival in Lawrence.
-Gladys is currently pursuing her Masters in Literary Arts from the Bread Loaf School of English at Middlebury College.
+Gladys is the author of “there's the truth then there's other things” and is in the process of publishing her second book of poetry “I’m Not Allowed to Explain (only Foreshadow & Reminisce).”
+Wangeci wants to focus her efforts on publishing more intentionally and helping others do the same.
+In addition to being a co-founder & prose editor at Exposed Brick Literary Magazine, she loves writing and making art with her friends.
 When Gladys (or Mx.
-Gitau) is not teaching Humanities to her high schoolers, or reading books at El Taller, Gladys can be found on her couch next to her husband, William, and her tortoises, Sakis and Recho, tweeting memes into the void.
+Gitau) is not teaching Humanities to her students, or listening to audiobooks and pretending she read them, she can be found in her garden in south Lawrence, next to her husband, William, and her tortoises, Sakis and Recho.
+She is currently pursuing her Masters in Literary Arts from the Bread Loaf School of English at Middlebury College.